Dan O'Connor (actor): Early life

-Australian Idol
+Career

-O'Connor auditioned for Australian Idol in Sydney.
+O'Connor's first appeared on television as a contestant on the second season of Network Ten's singing competition Australian Idol in 2004.
 He auditioned with the church classic, "I Surrender All" written by Judson W. Van DeVenter.
-All 3 judges were thrilled by an impressive performance.
-Despite Dicko's dislike of religious songs, he gave O'Connor a 'yes' along with Mark and Marcia sending him into the top 100.
-Later, Dicko advised O'Connor to change to songs that would influence the "world" to vote for him.
+Despite Dicko's dislike of religious songs, he gave O'Connor a "yes", along with Mark Holden and Marcia Hines, sending him into the top 100.

-During O'Connor's Top 30 performance, he performed "Amazing" by Josh Kelley.
-The judges were impressed by a fine performance and so were the voting public as he was voted into the Final 12.
-Also put through to the Final 12 from his group of ten, were Casey Donovan and Ricki-Lee Coulter.
+During O'Connor's Top 30 performance, he performed "Amazing" by Josh Kelley and he was subsequently voted into the Final 12.
+Also put through from his group of ten, were Casey Donovan, Em Rusciano and Ricki-Lee Coulter.
+After singing the Creed song Higher, he was eliminated second, placing him 11th overall.